aschoepe/ooxml/doc/ooxml-docx.md

 **import** *part* *docx*

-: Imports the given *part* from the file *docx* into the docx object, replacing what the object had for that part of the docx zip archive, if ever.
+: Imports the given *part* from the file *docx* into the docx object, replacing what the object had for that part of the docx zip archive. in case.

+  The shortcut "styles" may be used for word/styles.xml and "numbering" for word/numbering.xml.

 **pagesetup** *?-option value ...?*